karmaniverous/blog/_posts/2022-07-20-testing-redux-in-nextjs.md

     <a href="{{ site.url }}{{ site.baseurl }}/assets/images/mocha-test-explorer-error-output-2.png"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/mocha-test-explorer-error-output-2.png"></a>
 </figure>

 Now that just seems perverted.
 Why is the Redux Toolkit a CommonJS module?
-Seems like they would have worked that out.
+Seems like they would have worked that out by now.
 Nevertheless, there's a workaround right in the error message, let's try it out.

 I replaced each Redux Toolkit import with the two-step suggested in the error message.
 Here's [the commit](https://github.com/karmaniverous/template-nextjs/commit/bf497acd1a6f566ddb11e22824e58854036b5910).
 NOW we're good, right?